mattwach/game_controller_latency_tester/README.md

 Going forward, I'll assume we are going with the NFET design.
-If you need the optocoupler one, then your hardware build will be different but the softare you run will be the same.
+If you need the optocoupler one, then your hardware build will be different but the software you run will be the same.

 ## Board Design